Easy Fixes for Disk Cleanup Not Working Windows 10/8/7 - Qiling

 1. Go to "Start" menu, type %temp%, and press Enter.

-2. Select all the temp files, right-click and select "Delete".
-Then, restart your computer and rerun Disk Cleanup to check if this solved the problem.
+2. Delete all temp files, restart the computer, and rerun Disk Cleanup to see if it resolves the issue.

 Step 1.
 Locate the Target Partition.

-To start extending partition, you should first locate the target partition and select "Resize/Move".
+To extend a partition, you should first locate the target partition and select "Resize/Move" to begin the process.

 Select target partition to extend